| A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | XYZ

 Common color combinations that use two, three, or four contrasting colors are described as complementary, double complementary, triad, and split-complementary color schemes.

-Each additive primary color (RGB) pairs up nicely with a complementary subtractive (CMY) primary color to create pairs of contrasting colors.
-Vary the shades for additional complementary colors with less contrast.
+Each additive primary color (RGB) pairs up nicely with a complementary subtractive (CMY) color to create pairs of contrasting colors.
+Vary the shades of additional complementary colors with less contrast.

 • Red (additive) and aqua/cyan (subtractive)